r-hub/blog/content/post/2020-08-30-keep.source/index.md

 As an user installing packages, you need to look into the `keep.source.pkgs` option in [`options()`](https://rdrr.io/r/base/options.html) that influences the behavior of package installation, or for a specific package you'd write [`install.packages("rhub", INSTALL_opts = "--with-keep.source", type = "source")`](https://rdrr.io/r/utils/install.packages.html).[^3] If you use Windows or Mac and don't write `type = "source"`, binaries might be use in which case the `keep.source.pkgs` option is ignored.

-As a developer working on a package, you need to make sure the source is kept as is [when building the package, thanks to the `--with-keep.source` option](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio#debugging-in-packages), and when loading it (lucky you, the relevant `keep.source` option is `TRUE` by default in interactive sessions :tada:).
+As a developer working interactively on a package (with e.g. [`devtools::load_all()`](https://devtools.r-lib.org//reference/load_all.html)), you need to make sure the source is kept as is when loading the package, and when loading it (lucky you, the relevant `keep.source` option is `TRUE` by default in interactive sessions :tada:).

 As a developer you might also encounter the case where `R CMD check` will tell you about another switch, in an environment variable.
 It is a switch related to package installation, since `R CMD check` will install your package for checking it .
 [See the lines below from the R source mirror](https://github.com/wch/r-source/blob/f27cbf1a52a31cd9b9676340394946a22041a4ae/src/library/tools/R/check.R#L5248-L5253):